Updated January, 2020 — (originally published April 23, 2013) — Note: This is Part 7 of our “Retirement 101” series.

 You have probably seen articles on the Internet that promise an international retirement as your ticket to paradise.
 A place that includes maids and gardeners at your beck and call, cheap but glorious real estate, doctor house calls for $10, perfect warm weather – all of which is available on a Social Security income.
 While that vision might be possible, we read many reports of ex-patriots who regret their move abroad.
 In fact, retiring to a different country for reasons of economics might be precisely the wrong reason to do so.

-Note that in this section and in the Cons we have chosen a representative comment from a member.
-Know that there is almost always someone else who disagrees!
+In this Pros and Cons section we have chosen a representative comment from a member.
+Know that for every positive there is almost always someone else who disagrees!

 Live on a Social Security income.
 From Priscilla: “(Ecuador is great) for single women who can’t survive on paltry Soc.
 Sec. payments

 Improved lifestyle.
 Thanks mostly to a strong dollar and choosing an interesting place to live, many retirees experience a richer and more interesting lifestyle abroad than they could have in the U.S., Canada, or Europe.

 Inexpensive and good healthcare.
 JaneH: “Europe generally has good health care provided you are granted access to it”.
 Dave: ” I have several good doctors, had a double cataract/lens replacement operation done a couple years ago for less than 1/4th the cost in the USA, see a specialist when I want to for about $9.00.
 That’s not my co-pay, that’s the whole pay at his office in our local hospital.
 I also have something not many Americans back in the USA have .. my doctor’s cell phone number in my phone, along with his receptionist’s.”

 Inexpensive domestic help.
 The advantages of having inexpensive staff to help with domestic chores is often touted as an advantage of an international retirement.

 Interesting experiences.
 Many members comment about the happy and interesting exchanges they have with their new neighbors.